PASE stands for Plants, Animals, Structures and Events.

 Some people include Technologies too, making it PASTE.

-The PASE sheet can be used in 2 ways, and usually both of them are helpful:
+The PASE sheet can be used in 2 ways and usually both approaches are helpful:

 A way of recording what is there and what happens already.